nkristek/Stein/README.md

 # Stein - Silent Temp Installer

-This C# MVVM application makes it easier to install, uninstall or reinstall multiple installers at the same time.
+This application makes it easier to install, uninstall or reinstall multiple installers.
+It can be used in an environment, where there are regular builds of an application which are located inside a defined folder structure.

+## Supported folder structure

 It bundles these installers by folder and by culture (ProductLanguage property on the MSI-file).
 The supported folder structure is:

 - selected folder
-  - tmp01
+  - build01
     - installer1_enUS.msi
     - installer1_deDE.msi
     - installer2_enUS.msi
     - installer2_deDE.msi
-  - tmp02
+  - build02
     - installer1_enUS.msi
     - installer1_deDE.msi
     - installer2_enUS.msi